“Food Service Safety Comprehensive Sample Exam I"

 Chapter 11-19

-82. The most common way to heat-sanitize tableware, utensils, or equipment is to
+82. The most common way to heat-sanitize tableware, utensils, or

 A. Immerse them with hot water.